expo/expo/docs/pages/guides/authentication.md

 There are 4 different types of client IDs you can provide:

 - `expoClientId`: Proxy client ID for use in the **Expo Go** on iOS and Android.
-- `iosClientId`: iOS native client ID for use in standalone, bare-workflow, and custom clients.
+- `iosClientId`: iOS native client ID for use in standalone and bare workflow.
-- `androidClientId`: Android native client ID for use in standalone, bare-workflow, and custom clients.
+- `androidClientId`: Android native client ID for use in standalone, bare workflow.
 - `webClientId`: Expo web client ID for use in the browser.

 To create a client ID, go to the [Credentials Page][c-google]: